 By going to Divi > Builder > Advanced, you can enable the Classic editor, which is WordPress’s original post editor.

 There’s no need for you to use an external plugin to enable this!

 While it might seem like a simple feature, it’s a great way to ensure backwards compatibility for those users who are still comfortable with the previous user experience and way of working

 If you enable this option, you will be able to have the full back-end Divi builder experience again.
 If you’re on Gutenberg, this would have not been possible.

-Going back to Divi > Builder > Advanced, there’s the “Enable The Latest Divi Experience” option.
-If you really love the classic Divi backend editor, you’re gonna want this option set to disabled.
+Going to Divi > Builder > Advanced, there’s the “Enable The Latest Divi Experience” option.
+If you really love the classic Divi backend editor, you’re going to want this option set to disabled.